Key Takeaways

 You may also notice that the total amount of funding raised by these companies is nothing compared to today’s standards.
 Pave, for one, has already raised more venture money than Google did.

-Accordingly, the 4-year vest, 1-year cliff was birthed.
+The 4-year vest, 1-year cliff was born

 Translated: you must stay at least 1 year to play the game at all, and in order to have all your chips, you must stick it out for 4.